 Preparing Your Quilt

 Proper quilt preparation will save me time and you money.
 By following the preparation steps below, including Squaring the Borders and Squaring the Backing, you can avoid time delays and "add-on charges".

 1. Press your quilt top and backing thoroughly.

-2. Place a safety pin at the top of both the quilt and backing fabric so that I know what direction you want the top to be pointing.
+2. If your top or backing is directional, place a safety pin at the top of both the quilt and backing fabric so that I know what orientation you prefer.

 3. Clip all loose threads from the back and front of your quilt top.

 4. Remove all selvages from the backing fabric and square the backing.
 This is very important and will result in an add-on-charge if I need to do this in order to load the quilt to the frame.
 See Squaring the Backing below.

 5. Your backing and batting must be a minimum of 4" larger than your quilt top on ALL four sides.
-(8" longer and 8" wider overall) This will help prevent uneven stretching and distortion of the quilt during the quilting process.
-If you have less than 8" extra give me a call and we can discuss options.
+(8" longer and 8" wider overall) This will help prevent uneven stretching and distortion of the quilt design during the quilting process.
+If you have less than 8" extra, give me a call and we can discuss options.

 6. Do not baste, pin or tack your quilt, batting and backing together.
 Just fold each piece separately.

 7. When seaming your backing, be sure to remove all selvages before seaming.
 Don't forget to square the finished backing.

 8. Be aware that fullness and puckers that have been pieced in CANNOT be quilted out.